-- Performance (classical or contemporary solo or ensemble)

-- Composition (classical or contemporary)
+- Performance (classical or contemporary solo or ensemble) - Composition (classical or contemporary)

-- Audio technology

-- A combination of the above

 Assessment will be ongoing and relevant to each student.
 Common assessment will cover aural, composition, theory and analysis criteria.
 Other assessments will be relevant to the student's area of interest and will include solo performance, ensemble performance, composition folios, audio technology projects.